-You haven’t heard about Yemen since Chandler Bing moved there.
-But lately, a growing civil war has put the country at the center of a much larger power struggle in the Mideast.
+You haven’t heard much about Yemen since Chandler Bing moved there.
+But a civil war and health crisis have put the country at the center of a much larger power struggle in the Mideast.

 Enter: the Houthis.
-They’re an Iran-backed rebel group that’s had 99 problems with Yemen’s government for a while.
-They’ve been pushing for more political representation.
-And earlier this year, they stopped asking and just took it.
-The group kicked out Saudi-backed Hadi earlier this year.
-Now, he’s on a permanent vacation in Saudi Arabia.
-This was when other countries in the Mideast said ‘Yemen, we have a problem.’
+They’re an Iran-backed rebel group that has been pushing for more political representation for a while.
+In 2015, they stopped asking and took it.
+They kicked out Saudi-backed Hadi and sent him on a permanent vacation in Saudi Arabia.
+He was able to come back later.
+But Hadi's exile was other Mideast countries' cue to say ‘Yemen, we have a problem.’

-Because Yemen’s become a proxy battle between two top dogs in the Mideast, with Iran and Saudi Arabia backing opposite sides of the fight.
+Because Yemen’s become a proxy battle between Iran (pro-Houthis) and Saudi Arabia (pro-Hadi) – two top dogs in the Mideast that are backing opposite sides of the fight.
 Because Yemen sits on a major oil shipping route.
-Because Yemen’s become a hot-spot for terrorism, with one of al-Qaeda’s most powerful branches operating there.
-Stir all ingredients for disaster.
+And because Yemen’s become a hot-spot for terrorism.

-A little group called al-Qaeda.
-One of its most active branches -- AQAP -- is in Yemen.
+AQAP – al-Qaeda in the Arabian Peninsula – is one of al-Qaeda's most active branches and have set up camp in Yemen.
 Over the last few years, they’ve become a major terror threat to the West.
 They’re the ones responsible for this and this.
 They also claimed responsibility for the Charlie Hebdo attacks in Paris.
 AQAP doesn’t have a side in this fight.
-But they’ve taken the opportunity to step up recruiting, and in April took control of a major airport and oil terminal in Yemen.
+But they turned chaos into opportunity by stepping up their recruiting and taking over infrastructure.

 Yemen was once the crown jewel of US counterterrorism efforts in the Mideast.
 Now, it has become a hotbed for chaos.